lee-janice/-lee-janice.github.io-/content/posts/notes/essays/spirituality/suzuki-shunryu-zen-mind-beginners-mind.md

 -   Calmness in activity is true calmness.
 -   Progress is always little by little—just be sincere and make a full effort in each moment.

-[^camus]: These vows remind me of The Myth of Sisyphus by Camus: _One must imagine Sisyphus happy._
+[^camus]: These vows remind me of The Myth of Sisyphus by Camus: _One must imagine Sisyphus happy_

 #### Nothing Special